Geontech/vrtgen/examples/nats/README.md

-# Example Application
+# Example NATS Application

 This example is meant to be a simple demonstration of various packet classes being aggregated together to form a transactional interface for VITA 49.2.
 The following instructions assume that `vrtpktgen` utility and the `vrtgen` header library has been installed.
+It is very similar to the basic [application](../app) example, however this example uses the NATS command socket option as opposed to the default TCP socket.

 ## Generating VITA 49.2 Code